CFSAN-Biostatistics/snp-pipeline/docs/usage.rst

 * consensus.fasta : for each sample, the consensus base call at the positions where SNPs were previously detected in any of the samples.

+* consensus.vcf : for each sample, the VCF file of snps called, as well as failed snps at the positions where SNPs were previously detected in any of the samples.

 * snpma.fasta : the SNP matrix containing the consensus base for each of the samples at the positions where SNPs were called in any of the samples.
   The matrix contains one row per sample and one column per SNP position.
   Non-SNP positions are not included in the matrix.
 The matrix is formatted as a fasta file, with each sequence (all of identical length) corresponding to the SNPs in the correspondingly named sequence.

+* snpma.vcf : contains the merged multi-sample VCF file identifying the positions and snps for all samples.

 * referenceSNP.fasta : a fasta file containing the reference sequence bases at all the SNP locations.